hero827/Test/readme.md

 ## Deliverables

- *  your application should be able to be run as in the Visual Studio debugger, or as a stand alone console application, or as a docker container.
+ *  your application should be able to be run in the Visual Studio debugger, or as a stand alone console application, or as a docker container.
  *  please provide a solution file (*.sln) that can be compiled and launched from Visual Studio.
  *  include a database script with DDL for `SportClassYearProfileViewSummary` as well as any other DDL you deem necessary.
  *  include any deployment instructions in a readme.md file.
 These can include manual steps that need to be run first (e.g. execute DDL scripts on the PostgreSQL database).